Skip to main content

 What We Protect Against

-1. Credential Theft — Encrypted at rest, memory cleared after lock, no plaintext in logs.
+1. Credential Theft — Encrypted at rest, memory cleared after lock, no plaintext in logs or environment variables.

-2. Unauthorized Access — Passphrase required, policy enforcement, audit trail.
+2. Unauthorized Access — Passphrase required (via keychain, prompt, or session token), policy enforcement, audit trail.

 3. Credential Misuse — Scope limitations, expiration enforcement, revocation capability.